Maja-Jer/travel-o-rama/README.md

 # Introduction

-Travel-O-Rama was created by Maja Jercic, to serve all the travellers to organise and save their trip infprmation in one place.
+`Travel-o-Rama`(https://travel-o-rama.herokuapp.com/) was created by Maja Jercic, to serve all the travellers to organise and save their trip infprmation in one place.

 As a bit of wanderlust myself, I was always looking for an app where I could have all the details of my trips, reservation codes, places to visit, restaurants to go and try  delicious local food in and any experiences that would be a must-see.
 After Google Trips has been retired, I have struggled to find an app that would sasify my needs, so this was a perfct opportunity to build it myself.
 The goal for this page is to allow everyone to save their own trips and use them as a single reference when sightseeing, instead of swapping between multiple apps at the same time.